CHANDAN0003/Network-Anomaly-DetectorV3/PROGRAM_FLOW.md

 4. Threshold tuning (calibration)
    - A calibration set is taken from normal training samples: first N normal samples (N = min(1000, available)).
-   - Compute reconstruction MSE for calibration set and search thresholds over percentiles (90–99) to choose the threshold that maximizes an F1-style objective computed against calibration's true label (all zeros).
-If no best threshold is found, a fallback (95th percentile of test MSE) is used.
+   - Default behavior (safer): set the threshold to a calibration percentile (95th percentile by default) of the calibration MSE distribution.
+This is robust when the calibration set contains only normal examples.
+   - Optional F1-based search: for research/experimentation you can enable a search that scans percentiles (90–99) and selects the threshold that maximizes an F1-style objective by setting the environment variable `USE_F1_CALIBRATION=1`.
+This is not the default because calibration sets without positives produce degenerate F1 values.
    - Final `threshold` is used to convert continuous anomaly scores into binary predictions: `predicted_label = (mse > threshold).astype(int)`.

 5. Evaluation and reporting